fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - Log in with your user name and password.

 # 4 Managing Subscriptions
-- On the left side of the page, find the blue screen icon that says "Subscriptions"
+- On the left side of the Manage Subscriptions page, find the blue screen icon that says "Subscriptions"
 - Directy across, on the right side of the page, click on the three blue dots.
+You are now on the Services and Subscriptions page.
-- A new page will appear; find the blue box icon with "Free Subscription to Test" to the right of it.
+- Find the blue box icon on the left side of the page that says "Free Subscription to Test".
 - Directly across, on the right side the page, click on the blue word "Manage".

 # 5 Turning off Auto-Renew